Sabbath in Christianity

 Christian denominations teaching first-day Sabbatarianism, such as the Free Presbyterian Church of Ulster, observe the Lord's Day as a day of worship and rest.

 Many Christians observe a weekly day set apart for rest and worship called a Sabbath in obedience to God's commandment to remember the Sabbath day, to keep it holy.

 Early Christians, at first mainly Jewish, observed the seventh-day (Saturday) Sabbath with prayer and rest.
 At the beginning of the second century the Church Father Ignatius of Antioch approved non-observance of the Sabbath.
-The now majority practice of Christians is to observe the first day of the week (Sunday), called the Lord's Day, when many significant events occurred during the New Testament - notably the Resurrection - rather than the biblical seventh-day Sabbath as a day of rest and worship.
+The now majority practice of Christians is to observe Sunday, called the Lord's Day, when many significant events occurred during the New Testament—notably the Resurrection—rather than the biblical seventh-day Sabbath as a day of rest and worship.

-In line with ideas of the 16th and 17th-century Puritans, the Presbyterian and Congregationalist, as well as Methodist and Baptist Churches, enshrined first-day (Sunday) Sabbatarian views in their confessions of faith, observing the Lord's Day as the Christian Sabbath.
-While practices differ among Christian denominations, common First-day Sabbatarian (Sunday Sabbatarian) practices include attending morning and evening church services, receiving catechesis in Sunday School, taking the day off from servile labour, not eating at restaurants, not Sunday shopping, not using public transportation, as well as not participating in sporting events that are held on Sundays; Christians who are Sunday Sabbatarians often engage in works of mercy on the Lord's Day, such as evangelism, as well as visiting prisoners at jails and the sick at hospitals and nursing homes.
+In line with ideas of the 16th and 17th-century Puritans (present-day Congregationalists), the Presbyterian, Baptist, as well as Methodist traditions, enshrined first-day (Sunday) Sabbatarian views in their confessions of faith, observing the Lord's Day as the Christian Sabbath.
+While practices differ among Christian denominations, common First-day Sabbatarian (Sunday Sabbatarian) practices include attending morning and evening church services, receiving catechesis in Sunday School (often referred to as Sabbath school), taking the day off from servile labour, not eating at restaurants, not Sunday shopping, not using public transportation, as well as not participating in sporting events that are held on Sundays; Christians who are Sunday Sabbatarians often engage in works of mercy on the Lord's Day, such as evangelism, as well as visiting prisoners at jails and the sick at hospitals and nursing homes.

 Beginning about the 17th century, a few groups of Restorationist Christians, mostly Seventh-day Sabbatarians, formed communities that practiced the keeping of the Sabbath on Saturdays.